Want to use the most efficient and intuitive tools for your growing small business? Here are 20 of our favourite small business tools.

 Here’s an example of how we use LeadPages at Bean Ninjas (click on the image to see the popup in action):

-- OptimizePress – Lets you build a page with flexibility, but it is time-intensive.
+- OptimizePress – lets you build a page with flexibility, but it is time-intensive.
 It allows you to build high-converting landing pages, secure membership portals, launch funnels, blog sites, and sales pages.

-- Thrive Themes – All about speed and simplicity, Thrive Themes works only if you already have a website that uses WordPress.
+- Thrive Themes – all about speed and simplicity, Thrive Themes works only if you already have a website that uses WordPress.
 It is an all-in-one email list building tool and allows you to run A/B tests and grow your list quickly.

-- ClickFunnels – Comes with great reviews, but still has a few bugs to be worked out.
+- ClickFunnels – comes with great reviews, but still has a few bugs to be worked out.
 It claims to simplify online marketing, selling, and the delivery of products by using funnel options that are pre-built for specific businesses.

 PayPal was our gateway of choice, in the beginning.
 We now use a combination of the two since Stripe makes it easier to raise prices on recurring plans.
 PayPal is the method we use to pay our foreign staff.